 - Write questions from notes and answer them thoroughly

-- Write exam answers as fill-in the blank
+- Write exam answers as fill-in-the-blank questions

 - Write down examples & cases in class, relate to something you do outside of class

-- Demonstrations: Participate in, ask for & create your own (i.e. act out what you are learning)
+- Demonstrations: participate in, ask for & create your own (i.e. act out what you are learning)

 - Use websites & models related to the topic

-- Pace, exercise, tap while studying & Exercise the night before bigger exams, etc.
+- Pace, exercise, tap while studying & exercise the night before bigger exams, etc.

 To understand why we base our programming on VARK® Learning Styles, please see the following references: